driver733/blog/_posts/2018/10/2018-10-21-dtos-lead-to-temporal-coupling.md

 3. The consequences of the procedural nature of the controller bring us back to the beginning of the article (The connection between DTOs and temporal coupling).
-**The more DTOs the controller works with, the more complex it becomes and the more lines of code it ends up having**.
+**The more DTOs the controller works with, the more complex it becomes** and the more lines of code it ends up having.

 By working with multiple data containers in one place, **a controller becomes a procedural block of code** that is intolerant to any changes, leading to **increased temporal coupling